thegiftofgabes/fantasypunk-netlify/content/quickstart/_05-dice.md

 These are the most relevant moves:

-- Approach Moves: These moves are based on your traits, Kind, Brave, Curious, Careful and Insightful.
+- Approach Moves: These moves are based on your traits, Kind, Brave, Curious, Cautious and Insightful.
 Set your intentions, roll the dice and describe what you do;
-- Special Moves: Special moves usually require that you be Kind, Brave, Curious, Careful or Insightful.
+- Special Moves: Special moves usually require that you be Kind, Brave, Curious, Cautious or Insightful.
 In short, make an Approach Move:

 > Make an Approach Move > Roll the dice > On a solid hit, resolve the Approach move > Resolve the Special Move